uberyoji/MathVisualization/README.md

 | freq    | float | Specifies the refresh rate of generation. |
 | seed    | float | Probability of cell begin active at start of simulation. |

+---

 ### GameOfLifeCube
 Param that can be passed to the scene.
-Active cells is always the center one for now.
+Active cells at start are at center of the cube unless randomized by specifying it in url.

 | Param         | Type    | Purpose  |
 |:--------------|:-------:|:-----|